mmark-md/mmark/README.md

 means that not every input is considered valid markdown document and parse errors are possible and even desirable, because they allow us to spot markup issues without searching for them in rendered document.
-If a markdown document passes MMark parser, then it'll likely produce HTML without quirks.
+If a markdown document passes the MMark parser, then it is likely to produce an HTML output without quirks.
 This feature makes it a good choice for writers and bloggers.

 MMark in its current state features:

-* A parser that produces high-quality error messages and does not choke on first parse error.
-It is capable of reporting many parse errors where makes sense.
+* A parser that produces high-quality error messages and does not choke on the first parse error.
+It is capable of reporting several parse errors simultaneously.

-* An extension system allowing to create extensions that alter parsed markdown document in some way.
+* An extension system that allows us to create extensions that alter parsed markdown document in some way.

 * A [`lucid`](https://hackage.haskell.org/package/lucid)-based render.